 The Tax Savings (Cost) tells you if there would ultimately be less (or more) tax from earning the income through your corporation, compared to earning the income personally.
 It compares the combined tax (corporate tax and your personal tax on dividends) to personal tax on the same income.
 When there is Tax Savings, it may be better to earn income through a corporation.
-When there is a Tax Cost, it may be better to earn income through a corporation, there is no Tax Savings or Tax Cost, so you'll end up with the same amount cash whether you earn income through your corporation or personally.
+When there is a Tax Cost, it may be better to earn income personally.
+When there is "perfect integration", there is no Tax Savings or Tax Cost, so you'll end up with the same amount cash whether you earn income through your corporation or personally.